HIGHLAND BREWS AND BITES

 Our Executive Chef James Greene will lead you on a culinary experience guaranteed to make your taste buds sing.
 Join us for our Annual Highland Beer Tasting & Dinner.
 This event is always popular…with limited tickets available!

-Our first course keeps it simple yet refined with the basic flavors of slow-simmered comfort with Hearty Beef and Barley Soup, or the classic creaminess of Scottish Tattie, rounded out with cheddar in a rich and velvety soup, paired with Great North Ale’s RVP (Robust Vanilla Porter) 7.5% special release, aged in Jamaican rum barrels for four months.
+Our first course keeps it simple yet refined with the basic flavors of slow-simmered comfort with Hearty Beef and Barley Soup, or the classic creaminess of Scottish Tattie, rounded out with cheddar in a rich and velvety soup.
+This is paired with Great North Ale’s RVP (Robust Vanilla Porter) brewed with a blend of roasted and toasted malts, laying a rich foundation of coffee and dark chocolate flavors.
+Madagascar vanilla arrives late to the party, giving RVP its signature flavor and aroma.

 Second and Third Pour/Courses: